The Quirrell Debacle:

 It also finally clicked for me on just why Harry’s plunging into the labyrinth to save the Stone finally won Albus’s heart.

-Albus may have had grave suspicions of the nature of Harry’s scar, but he still didn’t know about the scar’s active connection between them.
+Albus may have had grave suspicions of the nature of Harry’s scar, but he still didn’t know about the scar’s active connection between Harry and Tom.
 Not until Harry woke up in the hospital wing and told him about it afterward.
-All he could see was a kid with James’s face, his flying skills and Lily’s eyes.
-And the fact that he had made a friend of Ron Weasley (and a rival of Malfoy).
+All Albus could see was a kid with James’s face, his flying skills and Lily’s eyes.
+Plus the fact that he had made a friend of Ron Weasley (and a rival of Malfoy).
 Which, in the main, was a good sign.
 You don’t get much more “ordinary” than the Weasleys.

 But Albus does know about the nature of Horcruxes, and he would have expected a child who had been inadvertently turned into one to have shown some effect from it.
 It is possible that the real purpose for the blood protection that he had layered upon Lily’s sacrifice by leaving him with the Dursleys was to doubly prevent the suspected soul fragment from “touching” him.

 But Harry braving the Labyrinth clinched it.
-Even though it was completely wrong-headed and unnecessary, even though it turned out that there was a connection to Tom, Harry’s act of throwing himself into danger to save the Stone from Tom was absolutely convincing evidence that Tom was not working through this kid.
-In fact, you would have to search long and hard to find anything less like Tom’s childhood behavior than to go courting danger for no personal gain.
+Even though that action was completely wrong-headed and unnecessary, even though it turned out that there was a connection to Tom, Harry’s act of throwing himself into danger to save the Stone from Tom was absolutely convincing evidence that Tom was not working through this kid.
+In fact, you would have had to search long and hard to find anything less like Tom’s childhood behavior than to go courting danger for no personal gain.

 The news that Harry had entered the Labyrinth in pursuit of the Stone must have been highly unwelcome, but it is clear from Dumbledore’s reported response to that news that he had already considered it a possibility.
 Or that Minerva McGonagall (or even Snape) had already alerted Albus to the kids’ unwelcome interest in the matter at the same time that he was informed that QuirrellMort had finally taken the bait.